-It is important the process stipulated in Corporate Management Procedure IMP-017 to amend the Road Hierarchy is adhered to.
+It is also important the process stipulated in Corporate Management Procedure IMP-017 to amend the Road Hierarchy is adhered to.
 This will ensure the integrity of the Road Hierarchy list and therefore the integrity of how Council allocates its resources to road works within the Shire.

-1.3 Maintain and enhance safety Review safe roads and Continue annual review and security for the community infrastructure of Road Hierarchy, Road Works Program, Plant Replacement Program
+s 1.3 Maintain and enhance safety and Review safe roads and Continue annual review of security for the community infrastructure Road Hierarchy, Road Works Program, Plant Replacement Program